A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Vision + Language

 \subsection{Others}

-\textbf{Image-Text Matching.} Image-text matching aims to measure the visual-semantic similarity for a pair of image and sentence, which serves a vital role in visual-linguistic cross-modal retrieval.
-Since the local similarity between regions and words contributes to the global visual-semantic similarity, Huang {\it et al.}~\cite{huang2019acmm} propose utilizing the cross-modal GCNs to align the visual regions and word representations for global similarity computation.
-Different from \cite{huang2019acmm}, Li {\it et al.}~\cite{li2019visual} propose first learning relation-enhance global image representation based on the local regions and their relations, and then matching the global image representation with the sentence representation.
-The GCNs are used to perform relation reasoning on image regions to generate the relation-enhance features.
-Similar to~\cite{li2019visual}, Yan {\it et al.}~\cite{yan2021discrete} also use GCNs to reason on semantic relations between image regions.
-In addition, they propose a discrete-continuous policy gradient algorithm to transform the visual and text modality into a common space.
-Wang {\it et al.}~\cite{wang2020consensus} improve the region-based relation reasoning by introducing commonsense knowledge to the reasoning process.
+\textbf{Image-Text Matching.} Image-text matching aims to measure semantic similarity between a pair of image and sentence, which plays a vital role in visuo-linguistic cross-modal content retrieval.
+Since local similarity between regions and words contributes to global semantic similarity, Huang {\it et al.}~\cite{huang2019acmm} utilize a cross-modal GCN to align visual regions and word representations for global similarity computation.
+Unlike the method in \cite{huang2019acmm}, Li {\it et al.}~\cite{li2019visual} first learn a relation-enhanced global image representation based on local regions and their relations, and then match this image representation with the sentence representation.
+A GCN is used to perform relation reasoning on image regions to generate relation-enhanced features.
+Similar to the method in~\cite{li2019visual}, Yan {\it et al.}~\cite{yan2021discrete} also use a GCN to reason about semantic relations between image regions.
+In addition, they propose a discrete-continuous policy gradient algorithm to transform images and texts into a common space.
+Wang {\it et al.}~\cite{wang2020consensus} improve region-based relation reasoning by introducing commonsense knowledge into the reasoning process.
 They construct a concept correlation graph and learn consensus-aware concept representations via stacked GCN layers.
-Besides constructing a relation graph on image regions, Liu {\it et al.}~\cite{liu2020graph} and Li {\it et al.}~\cite{li2020visual} build a textual graph of the sentence via a dependency parser and perform the semantically matching between the two graphs via the GCNs and attention mechanism.
-In addition to image-text matching, the GNNs have been utilized for video-text matching~\cite{chen2020fine, zeng2021multi, li2021adaptive}.
+Besides constructing a relation graph on image regions, Liu {\it et al.}~\cite{liu2020graph} and Li {\it et al.}~\cite{li2020visual} build a textual graph for the sentence via a dependency parser and perform semantic matching between the two graphs via a GCN and an attention mechanism.
+In addition, GNNs have also been utilized for video-text matching~\cite{chen2020fine, zeng2021multi, li2021adaptive}.